donovanainsley/avidity-supply/TESTING.md

 <img src="documentation/testing/python-validation.png" alt="">
 </details>

-## Manual Testing
+### Manual Testing

-### Lighthouse
+#### Lighthouse

 The Chrome Developer Tools lighthouse feature was employed to assess performance, adherence to best practices, accessibility, and Search Engine Optimisation (SEO).
 Both desktop and mobile tests were conducted.

-- Several lighthouse tests performed below where I'd like them to be but due to time constraints, I was unable to improve the score but would in future implementations.
+- Several lighthouse tests performed, were below where I'd like them to be but due to time constraints, I was unable to improve the score but would in future implementations.

 | Page | Results |
 | --- | --- |